How to Make Real Whipped Cream

 Making real whipped cream is so easy, my daughter has been doing it and using it to decorate cakes since she was 8.

-More Whipped Cream Tips
+More Tips for Making Whipped Cream

 • 1 cup of liquid cream makes 2 to 3 cups of whipped cream